 Also made at Heaven Hill, Henry McKenna 10 year old went from sleeper to spotlight after receiving heightened attention in 2019.
-The average shelf price skyrocketed to around $85, about TK times the price Heaven Hill suggests.
+The average shelf price skyrocketed to around $85, nearly 3 times the price Heaven Hill suggests.
 That can happen when word gets out, but the bourbon is still widely available and consistently delicious.
 On the nose, there’s brown sugar and fresh-baked rye bread; on the palate, pine nuts and spice that lead to a long and savory finish.

 Col. E.H.
 Taylor Jr. Small Batch Kentucky Straight Bourbon—90 points, $40